cruxprotocol/handbook/README.md

 CRUXGateway can be consumed as a Web3Provider, which means any dApp using web3 and web3-like standards can integrate CRUX as a web3 provider with a few lines of code change.
 That means any existing Ethereum, TRON, or EOS dApp will be able to connect to any Wallet which supports CRUX protocol, and make the desired smart contract or currency transfer transactions.

+#### 4.3.1 Risk Analysis

+Section 2.5 of the [Risk Analysis document](https://github.com/cruxprotocol/handbook/blob/master/riskanalysis.md) walks through the new risks introduced with CRUXGateway protocol, and how those risks are mitigated.

 ## 5 Appendices
 ### 5.1 [Background Study](https://github.com/cruxprotocol/handbook/blob/master/background.md)